How Do You Assign Areas of Responsibility to Dealers?

-Depending on the industry you're in, where a dealer is allowed to sell his/her products may be a topic of discussion.
+Depending on the industry you're in, where a dealer is allowed to sell their products may be a topic of discussion.
 If your dealer contracts include committing an area of responsibility (or territory) to a dealer, then utilizing this functionality within Aimbase may be what you need.
 For more information about other methods of routing leads to dealers start here.

 Getting Started